 Photos with faces get 38% more likes and 32% more comments on Instagram.*

 - Give credit where credit is due.
 If you collaborate on a project, give credit to others who contributed.
 When adding projects on LinkedIn, you can tag multiple people as contributors.
 Colleagues, customers and business partners will appreciate the recognition.

 - Be grateful.
 Remember to thank and recognize people who help you along the way.
 Whether someone acted as a sounding board, contributed to your business plan or came through in the clutch during a last minute project, let them know how much they are appreciated.
 Small gestures and kind words can go a long way.

 - Let others tell your story.
 When you follow the first three suggestions, people will be happy to spread the word about your work.
 Most human beings enjoy helping others, especially when they view others as deserving.
-Make sure you’re deserving and continue the cycle by thanking those who take the time to promote your brand.
+Make sure you’re deserving and continue the cycle by thanking those who take the time to promote your brand (and reciprocating when you can).
 You never know when a casual mention will turn into your big break.